 Here is an electron microscope picture of the cross section of a coated end mill.
 Notice how smooth the coating is compared the metal below; it's tougher than the underlying metal too!

 There are VERY exotic coatings available.
-Let's stick to ones that commonly affordable.
-Here are the common coatings that one should know about:
+Let's stick to ones that are commonly available.
+Here are the coatings that one should know about:

 A) TiN - Titanium Nitride

 This is "ok" stuff.
 Any coating is better than nothing but unless forced to use this coating, use something else.
 It has a distinct yellowish/gold cast.